oceanyu1/Ghost-Game-Simulating-the-Hunts/README.md

     when reading/writing the 'running' flag.

 - Hunter IDs:
-  - I know that in the project overview video, the prof made it so that you could manually type the IDs of each hunter.
-I decided that the program creating its own IDs for each hunter is probably a lot easier, so I did it that way as I didn't see any explicit instructions that state you need to manually type the hunter ID.
+  - I assumed that you don't need to check for duplicate IDs, since its stated that "We are not concerned about error tolerance... etc".
+Furthermore the IDs aren't even used to tell two hunters apart, so I felt it wasn't necessary.

 Discussions:
   - Discussed the concept of "Deadlock Prevention by ordering locks", and also general design of defs.h with